 Soft tissue injuries (STI's) vary in type and severity and by definition is an injury to a 'soft' structure such as muscle, ligament (join bone to bone), tendons (join muscle to bone), skin, joint capsule, fat, myofascia and other connective tissue.
-An injury such as twisted ankle or sprained wrist leads to microtrauma, bleeding and swelling around the damaged tissue which causes pain.
-This pain encourages the body to 'rest' the area and whilst initially this is useful to aid healing, the consequence of this after a few days is muscle weakness and reduced movement from disuse.
-Usually this is easily restored when the pain settles but sometimes it helps to have Physiotherapy, especially if you are keen to return to sport, as the evidence is that we can speed up the healing process and achieve a safer and speedy return to activity
+An injury to muscles or tendons such as twisted ankle or sprained wrist leads to microtrauma, bleeding and swelling around the damaged tissue which causes pain.
+This pain encourages the body to 'rest' the affected area and whilst initially this is useful to aid healing, the consequence of this after a few days is muscle weakness and reduced movement from disuse.
+Usually this is easily restored when the pain and swelling settles but sometimes it helps to have Physiotherapy, especially if you are keen to return to sport, as the evidence is that we can speed up the healing process and achieve a safer and speedy return to activity.

 is a type of bleed (heamatoma) of tissue in which capillaries are damaged, causing bleeding into the surrounding tissues.

 is damage to one or more ligaments in a joint, often caused by trauma or the joint being taken beyond its functional range of motion.

 is an injury to a muscle in which the fibres tear as a result of overstretching.
 A strain is also known as a pulled muscle or torn muscle.

 For the initial 48-72 hours after a STI you should avoid HARM.
 This means that you should avoid:

 PRICE is a mnemonic for the 5 elements used to treat soft tissue injuries.

 After the initial 48 hour period gradually start to return to activity as pain allows.
 This will start to strengthen, return flexibility and resume normal balance (proprioception)